-The Program intends to upgrade and expand the network of Technology Centres, which have as their mission to improve the competitiveness of MSMEs in key manufacturing industries across India.
-The Program will increase the capacity and capability of TCs to support private sector actors (as opposed to competing with them).
+The proposed Program intends to upgrade and expand the network of Technology Centres, which have as their mission to improve the competitiveness of MSMEs in key manufacturing industries across India- with a special emphasis on Low Income States.
+The Program will increase the capacity and incentives of TCs to support private sector actors (as opposed to competing with them).